Nursery organization in a limited space gets challenging as you want to keep it functional and space-saving for the baby’s essential gear.

 5. Using a wall shelf

-Ideally, the best thing is, you can use the wall shelf for baby bathing products on top of the diaper changing table.
+Ideally, the best thing is to use the wall shelf for baby bathing products on top of the diaper changing table.
 This wall shelf comes with hooks on which you can hang baby’s bibs, towels, toys, teether, or anything that could save you clutter and make more space.

 6. Declutter and purge the extra stuff

-To be honest, when you have a newborn, you do not want to think about anything else other than your baby.
+When you have a newborn, you do not want to think about anything other than your baby.
 A new mom does not want to think about laundry, folding, sorting for at least 3 to 4 months.
-You have to find time to eat, drink and most of all sleep for yourself.
+You have to find time to eat, drink and most of all, sleep for yourself.

-Decluttering or organizing and being pro in folding hanging baby’s clothes with every load of laundry without considerable help, seems like close to impossible for the post-birth period.
+Decluttering or organizing and being pro in folding hanging baby’s clothes with every load of laundry without considerable help seems close to impossible for the post-birth period.

 Later you can use them to sort your baby’s toys.
-Trust me they are never a waste.
+Storage bins are never a waste.

 The cheap hack is, you can use big package boxes (mailboxes) for clothes storage in your basement, etc.

-Since newborns have too many diaper blowouts, so it would not be a good idea to keep or donate stained clothes.
+Since newborns have too many diaper blowouts, it would not be good to keep or donate stained clothes.
 You can get rid of them however you like.